julianchurchill/text-adventure/README.md

 - [TECHNICAL TASK] New event trigger 'exit on use action', e.g. 'exit on use action:destroy item:fiery_torch' for example in TTA2 where you escape into the store cupboard but drop the torch.
 - [TECHNICAL TASK] Max score needs to be a value specified in the model content text file.
 It is currently hard coded in BasicModel.java.

+TTA2 only
-- [STORY] Enter town, find a barricade on main street, go to merchants lane, general store door is broken but has a hole in.
-  - When you examine it a location change occurs and you get stuck.
+- [STORY] Enter town, find a barricade on main street, go to merchants lane, general store door is broken but has a hole in, when you examine it you get your arm stuck.
 There are no exits and some items around you.
   - To escape you must examine one of the items you can reach, which breaks into two and then examine another part - after which a voice says "Psst... what are you doing down there?".
 Then you can talk to the 'disembodied voice', who eventually frees you in exchange for your multitool, leaving you outside the shop with the door open.
 The owner of the disembodied voice is nowhere to be found.
+Increment score.
+- [STORY] Entering the general store you encounter a dangerous animal, looks like a rabid dog but has no fur and deep red eyes.
+It eyes you hungrily.
+Past the animal is the back of the shop through which you can see a window that should lead you to the other side of the barricade.
+You stay in the daylight framing the doorway as the fell beast seems to be wary of the light and will not come closer to you while you stand there.
+  - You must assemble a torch from items in nearby locations, you'll need a stick, a rag, dip it in a jar of clear liquid in the general store (is actually paraffin, if you examine you smell it).
+Light the torch from glowing embers in the shop next door which is just a burnt out shell.
+  - Use with the 'fell beast' allowing you to see the exit at the back of the shop.
+After entering the cupboard the torch is destroyed, score is incremented and you see there is a one-way exit through the window, leading to the cobbled street north of the barricade.

 2.1
 ---